jpsheehan/tetris/README.md

 - [x] Fix sounds dropping out from preroll... sometimes???
 Usually after pausing.
   - The preroll timer was being skipped because it was counting too fast in some instances.
-- [ ] We appear to do too much in the input loop for the game
+- [ ] We appear to do too much in the input loop for the game (MIGHT NOT BE AN ISSUE ANYMORE)

 ### CI/CD